adam-on-the-internet/dsm-pth/src/assets/dsm_procedural_rules/partial_rules-2020_08_17.md

 Before proceeding with the business of the Council, the City Clerk shall call the roll call of members present, and enter those named in the minutes.
 The Clerk shall determine the presence of a quorum as required by law and these rules.

 ### Rule 18.
 Call to Order

 The Mayor or Mayor Pro Tem shall call the meeting to order at the appointed hour.
 In the absence of the Mayor or Mayor Pro Tem the City Clerk shall call the meeting to order and a temporary presiding officer shall then be selected under Rule 19.
 The selected temporary presiding officer shall serve as successor Mayor Pro Tem for the meeting for purposes of Des Moines City Code Section 2-26 authorized to sign all measures passed and contracts approved at the meeting.

 ### Rule 19.
 Presiding Officer

 The Mayor, or in the Mayor's
 absence or incapacity, the Mayor Pro Tem, shall be the presiding officer at all Council meetings.
-If both the Mayor and Mayor Pro Tem are absent the most senior Council member present shall preside.
+If both the Mayor and Mayor Pro
+Tem are absent the most senior Council member present shall preside.
 In the event two or more members equally possess the greatest seniority then the eldest person among them shall preside.

 ### Rule 20.
-Control of Discussion.
+Control of Discussion

 The presiding officer shall
 control discussion of the Council on each Agenda item to assure